-SECTION 801 - Licensing decisions.
-Any person whose application for a gaming-related license is denied, or whose license has been suspended or revoked, may request a hearing before the Agency by written request submitted within 15 days following receipt of notice of the action of the Agency.
-The Agency shall hold a hearing within 30 days of the filing of the request.
+Section 801 - Licensing Decisions.
+Any person whose application for a gaming-related license is denied, or whose license has been suspended or revoked, may request a hearing before the Agency by written request submitted within fifteen (15) days following receipt of notice of the action of the Agency.
+The Agency shall hold a hearing within thirty (30) days of the filing of the request.

-SECTION 802 - Patron disputes regarding particular wagers.
-Any complaint by a patron regarding a particular wager should be brought to the attention of the gaming manager or his/her designee immediately.
-If the gaming manager or his/her designee cannot promptly resolve the dispute, he/she shall immediately contact the Agency or Agency staff, who will take witness statements and reasonable steps to secure physical evidence, if any.
-The patron may request a hearing before the Agency by written request submitted within 72 hours from the events complained of, stating the relevant facts and circumstances in detail.
-The Agency shall respond and, if necessary, hold a hearing within 30 days of the filing of the request.
+Section 802 - Patron Disputes Regarding Particular Wagers.
+Any complaint by a patron regarding a particular wager should be brought to the attention of the gaming manager or his designee immediately.
+If the gaming manager or his designee cannot promptly resolve the dispute, he shall immediately contact the Agency or Agency staff who will take witness statements and reasonable steps to secure physical evidence, if any.
+The patron may request a hearing before the Agency by written request submitted within seventy-two (72) hours from the events complained of, stating the relevant facts and circumstances in detail.
+The Agency shall respond and, if necessary, hold a hearing within thirty (30) days of the filing of the request.

-SECTION 803 - Appeal to Tribal Court.
-Any rulings of the Agency under sections 801 or 802 above, or assessment by the Agency of a penalty under chapter 9, may be appealed within 15 days of the Agency's decision to Tribal Court, in an action naming the Agency as sole defendant.
+Section 803 - Appeal to Tribal Court.

+- (a) Any rulings of the Agency under Sections 801 or 802 above, or assessment by the Agency of a penalty under Chapter 9, may be appealed within fifteen (15) days of the Agency's decision to Tribal Court in an action naming the Agency as sole defendant.
 In any such action, the Tribal Court shall give appropriate deference to the expertise of the Agency.
-The sovereign immunity of the Agency is waived, only with respect to such action, but only if filing deadlines are strictly followed, and only to the extent of either an order affirming the Agency's decision, or:

-(a) in a licensing dispute, to an order awarding or reinstating a license;

-(b) in a patron dispute regarding a particular wager, to an order that a patron is entitled to a jackpot or payoff, or to return of the wagered amount; or

-(c) regarding assessment of penalties by the Agency, to an order reversing, abating, reducing, or enhancing that penalty.

-The Tribal Court may impose conditions on the above awards of relief.
-In no event may the Tribal Court assess pre-judgment interest, costs, back pay, attorneys fees, or other damages or relief against the Agency or Tribe.
+The sovereign immunity of the Agency is waived, only with respect to such action, but only if filing deadlines are strictly followed, and only to the extent of either an order affirming the Agency's decision, or: - (1) In a licensing dispute, to an order awarding or reinstating a license; - (2) In a patron dispute regarding a particular wager, to an order that a patron is entitled to a jackpot or payoff, or to return of the wagered amount; or - (3) Regarding assessment of penalties by the Agency, to an order reversing, abating, reducing or enhancing that penalty. - (b) The Tribal Court may impose conditions on the above awards of relief.
+In no event may the Tribal Court assess prejudgment interest, costs, back pay, attorney fees, or other damages or relief against the Agency or the Tribe.
 The public interest in the integrity of gaming is such that the burden of proof with respect to gaming issues, especially regarding fitness for licensing, shall be by clear and convincing evidence and shall be upon the individual or entity challenging the Agency.
-All determinations of the Tribal Court under this section are final, and subject to no further appeal.
+All determinations of the Tribal Court under this Section are final and subject to no further appeal.

-SECTION 804 - Confidential information.
-Where Agency action is based upon confidential information, which may not as a matter of law or policy be disclosed to the aggrieved person, such circumstances shall not be grounds for reversal of the Agency's decision, and the aggrieved person shall have no right to such confidential information in proceedings before either the Agency, Tribal Court, or any other forum.
+Section 804 - Confidential Information.
+Where Agency action is based upon confidential information which may not as a matter of law or policy be disclosed to the aggrieved person, such circumstances shall not be grounds for reversal of the Agency's decision, and the aggrieved person shall have no right to such confidential information in proceedings before either the Agency, Tribal Court or any other forum.

-SECTION 805 - Hearing procedures.
-The Agency, Council, or Tribal Court may adopt such additional procedures and rules for the conduct of hearings as either deems necessary or convenient so long as they are consistent with this Code and other provisions of applicable law.
+Section 805 - Hearing Procedures.
+The Agency, Business Council or Tribal Court may adopt such additional procedures and rules for the conduct of hearings as either deems necessary or convenient so long as they are consistent with this Code and other provisions of applicable law.